evarun22/Earthquakes-Data-Visualization/README.md

 # Earthquakes-Data-Visualization
-A project that visualizes the earthquakes dataset that contains data about the significant earthquakes that ook place on earth since 1965.
+A project that visualizes the earthquakes dataset that contains data about the significant earthquakes that took place on earth since 1965.

 ## Data